Savernake Forest

 Visitor information

-Located to the south of Marlborough, Savernake Forest is rich in history and has lots to explore.
+Located south of Marlborough, Savernake Forest is rich in history and has lots to explore.
 It is a Special Site of Scientific Interest (SSSI) as well as a registered important historic park, making it the perfect forest for an exciting and educational day out.

 Help us protect the forest from wildfire - please do not light BBQs, fires, or camp stoves in the forest.